blomqma/git-vector/README.md

    git-vector --repo-dir /path/to/your/git/repository
    ```

-   This will start the intera`tive CLI for the user to chat with the codebase.
+   This will start the interactive CLI for the user to chat with the codebase.

 ## Configuration